DAIRY COW OWNERSHIP WITHOUT THE MORNING MILKING- YES PLEASE

 JFRs Sovereign Acres PMA

-Private membership, Registered A2A2 Brown Swiss dairy herd shares, bison, beef, eggs available for members only.
-We are LISTED with the Raw Milk Institute, members of Weston A Price, and Farm to Consumer Legal Defense Fund.
+Rotationally grazed A2A2 Brown Swiss dairy herd share, grass-fed bison, pasture raised beef, eggs available for members.
+LISTED with the Raw Milk Institute since 2021, members of Weston A Price, and Farm to Consumer Legal Defense Fund.
 Email for info.

 Comments Box SVG iconsUsed for the like, share, comment, and reaction icons